Prevent Policy

 Feedback from tutors in attendance/ homework logs.

-Lesson observations have quality criteria that monitor for evidence of Professional values, equality & diversity, safeguarding, Prevent in lessons.
-The work of CICM tutors is reinforced by Apprenticeship Training Providers coaches who observe the workplace environment, deliver Prevent training and have monthly meetings with CICM Credit Academy where they highlight any concerns. |
+Lesson observations have quality criteria that monitor for evidence of Professional values, equality & diversity, safeguarding, PREVENT in lessons.
+The work of CICM tutors is reinforced by Apprenticeship Training Providers coaches who observe the workplace environment, deliver PREVENT training and have monthly meetings with CICM Credit Academy where they highlight any concerns. |

 |||